occopus/docs/sphinx/source/user/createinfra.rst

   ``endpoint``
     The endpoint (url) of the nova cloud interface.
   ``tenant_name``
     Optional.
 A container used to group or isolate resources on the cloud behind the nova interface.
-If this option is not specified, project_id and user_domain_name must be set.
+If this option is not specified, **project_id** and **user_domain_name** must be set.
   ``project_id``
     Optional.
 Specifies the ID of the project to connect to.
   ``user_domain_name``
     Optional.
 Specifies the name of the user domain.
-The default value of this attribute is Default.
+The default value of this attribute is "Default".
   ``network_id``
     Optional.
 Specifies the ID of the network to attach to the virtual machine.
   ``image_id``
     The identifier of the image behind the ec2 cloud to be instantiated to realize a virtual machine.
   ``flavor_name``
     The type of flavor to be instantiated through nova when realizing this virtual machine.
-This value refers to a flavour (e.g. m1.small) of the nova cloud.
+This value refers to a flavour of the nova cloud.
 It determines the resources (CPU, memory, storage, networking) of the node.
   ``server_name``
     Optional.
 The hostname of the instantiated virtual machine.
   ``key_name``